dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/security/azure-scope-3x.md

 ---
-no-loc: [Home, Privacy,Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
+no-loc: [Home, Privacy, Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 ---
 The Azure portal provides one of the following App ID URI formats based on whether or not the AAD tenant has a [verified or unverified publisher domain](/azure/active-directory/develop/howto-configure-publisher-domain):